myxeni64b/xui-reseller-panel/README.md

 ## Suggestions for future improvements

-Good next steps if you want to extend the project further:
+Good next steps idea to extend the project further:

 - admin 2FA
 - IP allowlist for admin login